github/codeql/docs/language/ql-training/java/apache-struts-java.rst

 Finding the RCE yourself
 ========================

 #.
-Create a QL class to find the interface ``org.apache.struts2.rest.handler.ContentTypeHandler``
+Create a class to find the interface ``org.apache.struts2.rest.handler.ContentTypeHandler``

    **Hint**: Use predicate ``hasQualifiedName(...)``